esl/lhttpc/README.md

 Copyright (c) 2009-2013 Erlang Solutions Ltd.

+## Features

+Some of the basic features provided by Lhttpc:

+- HTTP basic auth
+- SSL support
+- Keepalive connections
+- Pools for managing connections
+- Support for IPv6
+- Optional automatic cookie handling
+- Chunked encoding

 ## Starting

 Download the sources or clone the git repository.
 Then you can build with: